roumail/roumail.github.io/content/authors/admin/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
+bio:
-bio: The writer is passionate about using open source technology for development and deployment of machine learning algorithms
+  The writer is passionate about using open source technology for development and deployment of software solutions

 # Interests to show in About widget
 interests:
   - Drumming and Music (in general)
   - Productivity
   - Bayesian Statistics
   - Data analysis
   - Software development in Python and R
   - Machine learning

 # Education to show in About widget
 education:
   courses:
     - course: MSc in Statistics
       institution: KU Leuven
       year: 2016
     - course: BSc.
 (Hons) in Accounting and Finance
       institution: Lahore University of Management Sciences (LUMS)
       year: 2014

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons